 The Financial Agreement provided for targeted profitability for the Pacers.
 If this target was not reached, the CIB was required to reimburse the Pacers for certain operating expenses.
 In addition, the Pacers remained obligated, upon early termination of the Financial Agreement, to repay the CIB for advances made through 1999 for utility and maintenance costs of the CIB's previous arena facility, Market Square Arena.
-At the conclusion of each NBA Season during the initial twenty-year term of the Financial Agreement, 5 percent of such cumulative advances were to be forgiven.
-At December 31, 2017 and 2016, the outstanding unamortized balance of advances aggregated \$5,576,685 and \$6,373,355, respectively.
+At the conclusion of each NBA Season during the initial twenty-year term of the Financial Agreement, 5% of such cumulative advances were to be forgiven.
+At December 31, 2018 and 2017, the outstanding unamortized balance of advances aggregated \$4,780,016 and \$5,576,685, respectively.